JohenanLi/router_vuls/ac8v4/compare_parentcontrol_time_vul.md

 After executing the `sscanf` function, the `ra` register was modified, causing the return address of the function to be incorrect, as shown in the figure below.
 ![registers1](images/ra1.png)
 ![registers2](images/ra2.png)

+# Discoverer
+The vulnerability was discovered by Professor Wei Zhou's team (IoTS&P Lab) from the School of Cyber Science and Engineering at Huazhong University of Science and Technology.